 Critical Core is a tabletop role-playing game for kids, tweens and teens, but it’s more than just a game.
 Even though it’s filled with dragons, magic, and mystery, it’s a social skills enrichment program designed to build functional-emotional capacities and real-world skills.

 Guided by a parent or therapist, players enter into a living story: becoming heroes, working together to overcome obstacles, and most importantly exploring new ideas in a safe and fun environment.

-Co-developed by Virginia Spielmann and supported by ICDL, Critical Core has been in development for two years and is infused with DIR principles.
-'Game to Grow', a Seattle-based non-profit organization and custodians of the project, have been actively using tabletop gaming as a therapy tool for the past seven years.
+Co-developed by Virginia Spielmann.
+DIR-Expert, and supported by ICDL, Critical Core is infused with DIR principles.
+'Game to Grow', a Seattle-based non-profit organization and custodians of the project, have been actively using tabletop gaming as a therapy tool for many years.

 Virginia Spielmann with Adam Johns and Adam Davis (Game to Grow) at the 22nd Annual ICDL Conference.